grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # (advanced) How frequently the ingester checks whether the TSDB head should
   # be compacted and, if so, triggers the compaction.
 Mimir applies a jitter to
-  # the first check, while subsequent checks will happen at the configured
+  # the first check, and subsequent checks will happen at the configured
   # interval.
-Block is only created if data covers smallest block range.
-The
+A block is only created if data covers the smallest block range.
-  # configured interval must be between 0 and 15 minutes.
+  # The configured interval must be between 0 and 15 minutes.
   # CLI flag: -blocks-storage.tsdb.head-compaction-interval
   [head_compaction_interval: <duration> | default = 1m]